Quantum Correction for Newton's Law of Motion: Why Newton's Law of Motion is a Second-Order Derivative Equation

-The supremum of the difference of the action function in ZB Reference Frames (with higher time derivatives of the generalized coordinate) from the classical mechanics action functions (without higher derivatives) is: In this case, higher derivatives are non-local additional variables and disclose the sense of the classical analog H of the Planck's constant.
-The H constant defines the supremum of the influence of random fields onto the physical system and the observer.
-We shall analyze this case in terms of ZB Reference Frame.
-In this case, H defines the supremum of the difference between a ZB Reference Frame and an inertial
+The supremum of the difference of the action function in noninertial reference frames (with higher time derivatives of the generalized coordinate) from the classical mechanics action functions (without higher derivatives) is that, in this case, higher derivatives are nonlocal additional variables that disclose the sense of the classical analogue $K$ of Planck's constant. $K$ constant defines the supremum of the influence of random fields onto the physical system and the observer.
+We analyze this case in terms of a noninertial reference frame.
+In this case, $K$ defines the supremum of the difference between a noninertial and an inertial reference frame:

-Action functions in higher-derivative of ZB Reference Frame describe physical systems dynamics and differ from the action function neglecting random fields, which are accounted for via ZB Reference Frame.
-In our case, the classical space is featured by infinite number of variables, same as Hilbertian one.
-In the search for a unified axiomatics the classical constant $H$ shall coincide with the quantum one, i.e. the Planck constant $ \hslash $.
-In this approach, the estimate of the Planck constant may be determined by higher derivatives, playing the role of non-local hidden variables.
+Action functions in higher derivatives of a noninertial reference frame describe physical systems dynamics and differ from the action function neglecting random fields, which are accounted for via noninertial reference frame.
+In our case, a classical space is featured by an infinite number of variables, same as one of Hilbert's.
+In the search for a unified axiomatic, classical constant $K$ coincides with the quantum constant, i.e., Planck's constant $\hslash $.
+In this approach, the estimate of the Planck constant may be determined by higher derivatives playing the role of nonlocal hidden variables.